 The National Transportation Safety Board (NTSB) and the Federal Aviation Administration (FAA) are leading the inquiry into the cause of the Big Island helicopter crash.
 Helicopter crash investigations usually take between 12 and 36 months to complete.

-Baum Hedlund Vice President Ronald L. M. Goldman is a board-certified trial lawyer with more than 50 years of experience.
+Wisner Baum Vice President Ronald L. M. Goldman is a board-certified trial lawyer with more than 50 years of experience.
 Over the course of his career, Goldman has litigated numerous lawsuits stemming from helicopter crashes, including cases involving Bell Helicopters.

 According to Goldman, the crash investigation will focus on the wreckage itself for any signs of mechanical failure, maintenance records of the Bell helicopter, the actions of the pilot, and weather conditions, among other things.